 Student admission practices are non-discriminatory with respect to race, ethnicity, creed, gender, sexual preference, age, disabling conditions and national origin and are in alignment with the U.S. Americans with Disabilities Act requirements.

-The application window for the 2021-2022 academic year is now closed.
+The application window for the 2022-2023 academic year is now open.

 Check your APPLICATION STATUS.
 To return to your saved application, use the username and password you created when you started your application.

 If you have any questions regarding the admissions process or programs, contact Baylor College of Medicine-Genetic Counseling Program.